Blackhead extraction

 - What are the risks associated with squeezing blackheads?

-- How to safely squeeze a blackhead if necessary?
+- How to safely squeeze a blackhead, if necessary?

-- What professional treatments help remove blackheads?
+- What professional treatments help to remove blackheads?

 - How to prevent the formation of new blackheads?